Skip to main content

 The severity of the IQ Server Policy Actions for a Stage determines the final build result.
 A Warn action equates to an UNSTABLE build.
 A Fail action equates to a FAILURE.

-4. Organization (optional): Select an organization from the list.
+• Organization (optional): Select an organization from the list.
 If automatic application creation is enabled and the application does not exist, it will be created under the selected organization.
 If both the application and the organization IDs are provided, and the application already exists under a different organization, the evaluation process stops with an error message.
 This mechanism is in place to prevent accidental configurations, which could unintentionally alter the evaluation history of existing applications.

-5. Application: Select an application from the list of available IQ Server applications.
+• Application: Select an application from the list of available IQ Server applications.
 This determines the policy elements (policies, labels, and license threat groups) to associate with this build and is managed via the IQ Server.
 An application can also be specified that is not on the list.
 If automatic application creation is enabled, an application with the specified ID will automatically be created if it does not already exist in the IQ Server.

-Reviewing the Evaluation Results
+Reviewing Evaluation Results

 Once the build is complete, a summary is shown on the project page.
-The three boxes (red, orange, and yellow) located below the link give you counts for policy violations and are based on the associated severities (critical, severe, and moderate).
+The three boxes (red, orange, and yellow) located below the link give you counts for policy violations and are based on the associated severity (critical, severe, and moderate).

 In addition to the summary, a historical graph is shown to indicate policy health over time.

 The Application Report is accessible from the summary by clicking "view report" or "Lifecycle Policy Evaluation" in the left-hand navigation.
-Additionally, a Build Report is available within Jenkins by clicking the "IQ Build Report" in the left-hand nav.
+Additionally, a Build Report is available within Jenkins by clicking the "IQ Build Report" in the left-hand navigation.
 This build report shows which components caused a 'warn' or 'fail' action on a particular build.

 126655796.png